kyle-pena-nlp/swagger-mcp/README.md

 }
 ```

 That's it!
-Your API is now accessible through Windsurf, Cursor, or Claude as a set of AI-friendly tools.
+Your API is now accessible through Windsurf, Cursor, or other tools as a set of AI-friendly tools.

 Ask your AI agent to list, create, update, and delete products and categories.

 ## Additional Options